SteveKhoa/hm_dip/README.md

 *For personal purpose.*

-Homemade Image Processing Library with a help of Linear Algebra!
+I do this little project as a practice for my Image Processing study.
+This library is not practical nor efficient for any real-life usage.
+However, I hope this could be a dev log for myself and for anyone who are interested in Image Processing at Beginner's level.

 Notes
 ---
-ready.cpp is a 'ready to use' file, intended for personal testing and examples.
-This file could be used directly as an example of this library.
+ready.cpp is a 'ready to use' file, intended for quick testing and examples.
+This file already includes all necessary headers and could be used directly.

 Features
 ---